 What Is the Model Context Protocol?

-Released by Anthropic as an open-source standard in November 2024, MCP has since been adopted by OpenAI, Google, Microsoft, IBM, and Amazon.
-In less than 18 months, approximately 28% of Fortune 500 companies have implemented MCP servers in their AI stacks.
+Released by Anthropic as an open-source standard in November 2024, the Model Context Protocol has since been adopted by OpenAI, Google, Microsoft, IBM, and Amazon.
+Model Context Protocol enterprise adoption among Fortune 500 companies has reached 28% implementation rate in less than 18 months, with enterprises deploying MCP servers for production AI workflows.

 The Core Analogy